 Slice or cube cucumbers, green tomatoes or squash, salt very well, let sit for a few minutes. then pack in a jar and fill with hot vinegar seasoned as you like to cover; I prefer just the salt, vinegar and sliced garlic, but you can include pickling spices, sugar or whatever else you find appealing.
 Let cool, then seal before refrigerating.
 These are best after a week and will keep for a good month or two.
 Do not–and I repeat NOT–attempt this with vegetables you’ll find in a supermarket unless you have a very good produce manager, particularly those swollen watery cucumbers usually sold.
 The vegetables should be young and very firm, preferably from a farm or the garden at the peak of the season.

 Calhoun County provides north Mississippi with a bucolic idyll between the burgeoning metro areas of Tupelo and Grenada.
-The Skuna and Yalobusha Rivers, run east to west through Calhoun at equal distance into the Yazoo via the Tallahatchie, so geographically the county is divided by God into thirds.
+The Skuna and Yalobusha Rivers run east to west through Calhoun at equal distance into the Yazoo via the Tallahatchie, so geographically the county is divided into thirds.
 The land is typical of north central Mississippi; rolling wooded hills creased by bottomlands.
 Given the proximity to Oxford, the county provides a model (if not original) of Yoknapatawpha, but the county seat Pittsboro is sleepy village, contrary to Faulkner’s bustling Jefferson.
-Pittsboro sits atop a ridge of hills that marks the southern edge of the Skuna River Valley.
+Pittsboro–the smallest county seat in the state of Mississippi, both in population (212) and in area (one square mile)–sits atop a ridge of hills that marks the southern edge of the Skuna River Valley.
 To the south, the land slopes in a more leisurely manner to the Yalobusha River just south of Vardaman, Derma and Calhoun City.
-Pittsboro is the smallest county seat in the state of Mississippi, both in population (212) and in area (one square mile).

 Jo Brans is a member of the Reid family, which has lived in Pittsboro for time out of mind.
-A writer, Brans has explored many subjects, most in a scholarly vein, but her book Feast Here Awhile is a thoughtful examination of the changes in American cuisine from the 50s to the 90s.
+Brans’ writings have explored many subjects, most in a scholarly vein, but her book Feast Here Awhile is a thoughtful examination of the changes in American cuisine from the 50s to the 90s.

 In preparation for this article on her, I attempted to get in touch with Brans for an interview, but countless attempts to discover her publisher or literary agent failed.
 Finally my friend Michelle Hudson, who heads up the reference department at the Welty Library asked, “Have you tried the phone book?”
 Well, no. Sure enough, in minutes Michelle gave me a number to call.
 When I did, early on a Saturday evening, a polite young man answered the phone and said he’d pass my message on to Jo.
 Within an hour Ms. Brans called.
 After making sure I was from Calhoun County (that didn’t take long at all) we chatted.
 She said she’d think about my request and let me know.
 Some three days later, I received her reply.
 I reproduce it here as a testament to her talent as a writer and her graciousness as a lady.